steve-martin-at-esure/hello_world/README.md

 The full suite of automated tests can be found below the [_tests](_tests/) folder.

 ## Documentation
 Most of the Systems Documentation for this Digital App is located on [Confluence](https://myesure.atlassian.net/wiki/).
-However an index of engineering documentation required to run, develop and deploy this Digital App can be found in the [_docs/README.md](_docs/README.md) file located within the _docs folder.
+However an index of engineering documentation required to run, develop and deploy this Digital App can be found below the [_docs](_docs/)  folder.